Golosova76/file-manager/README.md

 ### 📂 Working Directory

 - The initial working directory is the current user's **home directory** (for example, on Windows: `C:\Users\Username`).
-- **At the start** of the program and **after each end of input/operation** the application must print the current working directory in the following format:
+- **At the start** of the program and **after each end of input/operation** the application print to the console the current working directory in the following format:

 ```text
 You are currently in path_to_working_directory